Explore How Your Experience of Beauty Intersects with Faith in God

 $400 / student

-Included in the membership package!
+Included in the Pathway to Wonder membership!

 Here is a taste of some of the discussions we will have: